qcri/RetClean/README.md

 ## Recommendation:

 When using retrieval module, the indexing of the datalake may take time.
-However, if you wish to repair multiple tables using the same datalake or simple use a datalake that has been already indexed before, give an index name value and the datalake for the first time.
-After that, the created index can be accessed and used by simply giving that index name (and no datalake).
-(Note: if you provide an existing index name and a datalake again, the indexing will occur and the old index with that name will be overwritten).
+However, if you wish to repair multiple tables using the same datalake or simply use a datalake that was previously indexed, input an index name alongside the datalake.
+After that, the created index can be accessed and used by providing that index name (and no datalake).
+(Note: if you provide an existing index name and a datalake again, this datalake will be indexed with the provided name, overwriting the previously saved index with the same name).